 - Use PMBOK 6 as a reference for the technical topics PMBOK 7 skips (risk math, EVM, CPM, procurement).

-- Read the Agile Practice Guide for the agile/hybrid content that’s 50% of the exam.
+- Read the Agile Practice Guide for the agile and hybrid content that is 50% of the exam.

 - Practice with scenario-based questions that test judgment, not ITTOs.